assaabloy-ppi/binson-c-light/project.md

 It should be possible for the application code to check for errors *once* after a serialization (or deserialization).
 Checking for errors after every line of code is cumbersome and makes the code harder to read.
-This is likely implemented by checking "w.error" is similar for every binson_writer_x function (for the serialization case):
+This is likely implemented by checking "w.error" or similar for every binson_writer_x function (for the serialization case):

     void binson_write_integer_field(binson_writer* w, ...)